Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about vitiligo sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

-Amit G. Pandya, M.D., President of the Global Vitiligo Foundation is a dermatologist at the Palo Alto Medical Foundation in Mountain View, California.
-Learn more about him here
+Amit G. Pandya, M.D., Medical Advisory Board Chair of the Global Vitiligo Foundation is a dermatologist at the Palo Alto Medical Foundation in Mountain View, California.
+Learn more about him here.

 Amy Isler, RN is a registered nurse with over six years of experience as a credentialed school nurse.
-Learn more about her here
+Learn more about her here.

 Recent Articles